This buffalo wings recipe is so easy to make, and the wings come out of the oven hot, crispy, and delicious.

 - 1 teaspoon garlic powder

-- 1 teaspoon paprika
+- 1 teaspoon smoked paprika

-- 4 tablespoons melted butter
+- 4 tablespoons butter melted

 - 4 tablespoons hot pepper sauce